-Rebar Tying Techniques: A Complete Guide to Methods, Tools, and Best Practices
+Rebar Tying Techniques: Methods, Tools, and Tips

 If you have spent any time on a concrete crew, you know that tying rebar is one of those tasks that looks simple until you actually have to do it all day.
 The technique matters.
 The wire gauge matters.
 The pattern matters.
 And when you get it wrong, bars shift during the pour and you end up with reinforcement that is not where the engineer drew it.